Football found a way because of large network and conference network money.

 Nope.
 Sorry.
 They found a way because they wanted to and came up with work arounds and put protocols in place that seem to be working.

 Only football came up with the "work arounds and put protocols in place"?
-So if the soccer programs came to to the athletic director and president of a school with the same "work arounds and protocols" they would be playing?
 That makes no sense.
-Then everyone would be playing.
+Then every sport would be playing using those protocols.
 Even after cancelling their fall seasons the PAC12 and Big Ten came back to football seeing the money left on the table.
 This is an excerpt from the New York Times article about why football is being played:

 "The decisions by the leagues — some publicly unflinching, others openly deliberating from one month to the next — carry enormous implications for college athletics.
 By playing football, even without every stadium packed with fans, schools across the country will collectively earn hundreds of millions of dollars from broadcast rights and sponsorships that will prop up budgets that had been threatened with severe cuts."